 In case you are wondering… yes, this took forever to paint!

-After the paint was dry in the girls room, my husband leveled and placed a temporary tape frame so he could apply the chalkboard paint.
+After the paint was dry in the girl’s room, my husband leveled and placed a temporary tape frame to apply the chalkboard paint.
 Sorry, some of these pictures are pretty bad because I was shooting at all hours.

-Then my husband painted the wall according to the directions.
-When you paint with chalkboard paint or glitter paint you should always read the directions very carefully.
-If you don’t follow them exactly, you can end up with a mess.
+Then, my husband painted the wall according to the directions.
+When you paint with chalkboard or glitter paint, you should always read the directions carefully.
+If you don’t follow them strictly, you can end up with a mess.
 We learned this the hard way on a previous project we worked on!

-These pictures do not do this frame justice, but you’ll just have to trust me when I say, it looks amazing!
+These pictures do not do this frame justice, but you’ll just have to trust me when I say it looks fantastic!

-Whew, that was a lot of work, but it was really worth it to see the look on their faces!
+Whew, that was a lot of work, but seeing the look on their faces was worth it!
 Are you planning a Little Mermaid Bedroom Makeover?
-If so send us your pictures and we will share them with our readers!
+If so, send us your pictures, and we will share them with our readers!